Clinical Trials Logo

 Type Measure Description Time frame Safety issue

-Primary Change in taste threshold with antidepressant treatment Change in taste threshold measures (sweet, salt, bitter, sour) between baseline and post-probe(s) at day 1 and 28 days after antidepressant treatment is initiated is assessed with the assistance of a taste test device.
-4-6 weeks (per patient)
+Primary Change in taste threshold with antidepressant treatment Change in taste threshold between baseline and after ingestion of probe antidepressant 6 weeks (per participant)

 Primary Change in mood (assessed by score on the Beck Depression Inventory) with antidepressant treatment Change in mood (assessed by score on the Beck Depression Inventory (BDI)) with antidepressant treatment is assessed.
 BDI scores may range from 0-63, where 0 demonstrates the lowest depression score and 63 the most severe depression.
-4-6 weeks (per patient)
+6 weeks (per participant)

 Secondary Change in mood with antidepressant treatment, measured by the Patient Health Questionnaire 9 (PHQ9) Change in mood with antidepressant treatment, measured by the Patient Health Questionnaire 9 (PHQ9).
 PHQ9 scores range from 0-27, where 0 is the score for the least depressed patients and 27 the most severely depressed patients.
-4-6 weeks (per patient)
+6 weeks (per participant)

 Secondary User assessment of ease of use of the device and testing process.
-User views on ease of use of the device and testing process will be collected.
+User views on ease of the testing process will be collected.
 Users will be asked to give ease of use a score from 1-5, where 1 is very easy and 5 is very difficult.
 Participants will also be asked whether they would use the taste test again.
-4-6 weeks (per patient)
+6 weeks (per participant)

 See also